BollinsureBusinessWorkers' Comp

 Employer Liability Shield

 Workers' comp protects the employer from most employee injury lawsuits.
-The exclusive remedy rule generally prevents employees from suing in civil court.
+The exclusive-remedy rule generally limits many employee injury lawsuits when coverage is properly in place.

 Critical — injury lawsuits without WC coverage can be catastrophic.